PMI-ACP® Certification Eligibility Requirements: Everything You Should Know about the Exam

 How Can I Earn These Hours?

 Agile contact hours have a focus on education, meaning you must take training courses that focus on Agile principles.
-These courses will not only prepare you to pass your exam, they will also prepare you to be a successful Agile Certified Professional.
+These courses will not only prepare you to pass your exam, they will also prepare you to be a successful PMI Agile Certified Practitioner® credential holder.
 In your contact hour courses, you’ll cover everything you need to know to pass the PMI-ACP exam, including the following topics:

 Agile Contracts and Accounting Principles